The Running Grave: Reception

 The Running Grave sold 50,925 copies in its first week on sale in the UK, placing it first on the UK Official Top 50 book sales list.

-Jake Kerridge from The Daily Telegraph rated the book 3 out of 5 stars, calling it "some of her most gripping writing yet" but asking "did it have to be so long?"
-Laura Wilson, writing in The Guardian, says it could have had some "judicious trimming" but was still "an immersive, and, for the most part, riveting read."
+Jake Kerridge from The Daily Telegraph rated the book 3 out of 5 stars saying it is "some of her most gripping writing yet" but "did it have to be so long?"
+Laura Wilson, writing in The Guardian, wrote that it could have had some "judicious trimming" but was still "an immersive and, for the most part, riveting read."

+Adaptation

+The book has been adapted as the seventh series of the BBC One drama Strike.